apache/carbondata/docs/segment-management-on-carbondata.md

   When more detail of the segment is required, user can issue SHOW SEGMENT by query.

-  The query should against table name with '_segments' appended and select from following fields:
+  The query should be against table name with '_segments' appended and select from following fields:

 - id: String, the id of the segment
 - status: String, status of the segment